xeus2001/interview-accountapi/doc/README.md

 # Documentation

-This folder contains the documentation of the client [f3 package](./f3.md).
+This folder contains the documentation of the [f3 client](./f3.md).

-The usage of the client is basically:
+Basically

 ```go
 package main